Colorado Family Law Attorneys

 Victims of domestic violence can come to our firm for help filing for restraining and protective orders.
 Our trial experience and criminal defense backgrounds also mean we are capable of defending people from domestic violence accusations.

-Grandparents have certain rights to see and care for their grandchildren.
-They can also petition to get custody of their grandchildren if there is reason to believe a biological parent cannot provide adequate care.
+We understand how important grandparents are in a child’s life.
+Our experienced legal team is dedicated to advocating on behalf of grandparents to ensure they receive the proper visitation arrangements.
+We can also petition to get custody of grandchildren if there is reason to believe a biological parent cannot provide adequate care.

 Do I need to prove the reason for the divorce?

 You do not need to prove any grounds for divorce in Colorado.
-The Court will not ask you to describe why you are getting a divorce.
-The spouse filing for divorce just needs to tell the court that the marriage is “irretrievably broken.”
-There is no need to prove that there was infidelity, abuse, or gross financial mismanagement in order to get a divorce, though those issues may impact some of the issues to be settled or determined in the divorce case.
+The spouse filing for divorce must simply tell the court that the marriage is “irretrievably broken.”
+There is no need to prove that there was infidelity, abuse, or gross financial mismanagement to get a divorce.

 Do mothers get priority in child custody orders?

 Neither mothers nor fathers have priority in child custody cases.
-The Court uses the best interests of the child as a guide to make orders concerning the child.
-The Court prioritizes the child’s needs over the parents’ needs.
+The court prioritizes the child's best interests when making custody orders, emphasizing the child's needs over those of the parents.

 What is marital property in a divorce?

 All assets and debts accumulated while married are presumed to be marital property.
 There are a few exceptions, including inheritances and gifts.
-However, even inheritances or gifts can become marital property if they are used in certain ways, such as purchasing a joint asset.
-During a divorce, the court will to divide all marital property equitably.
-Equitable distribution is based on what is found to be fair, not necessarily equal.
+However, even inheritances or gifts can become marital property if used in certain ways, such as purchasing a joint asset.
+During a divorce, the court will divide all marital property equitably.

 How is paternity established?